 - Personal attacks and personal comments do not belong on Critique Circle.
 Trolls trying to incite flame wars will not be tolerated.

-- Discussion about individual stories or critiques is only allowed on the "Previous stories" board.
-If there is no thread for that story, the author has decided it is not to be discussed in public and those wishes are to be respected.
+- Discussion about individual stories or critiques is not allowed on the forums without the author's express consent.
 Discussion about other people's critiques should only refer to content, not to quality.

 - Administrators may move discussion or individual posts between threads to keep the forums organized.
 They are not obliged to move or delete posts at members's request.